- About Us

 What is the Application like?

 The application takes some time to complete.
 First, you will need to construct a personal statement of restricted size.
 Take great care with this part of your application.
 It is what distinguishes you over other applicants with similar records and test scores.
 You will also have to include every single course you have ever had at any college.
 This is required despite the fact that you will also submit official transcripts.
 The AMCAS organization will use these courses and grades obtained to recalculate your GPA.
 Two GPAs are reported: Overall non-BCMP GPA and Overall BCMP GPA.
 BCMP stands for Biology, Chemistry, Math, and Physics.
-You will also list all honors and awards and volunteer, extracurricular, and employment experiences.
+You will also list all honors and awards and volunteer, extracurricular, and employment experiences and will be asked to choose those most meaningful to you and asked to explain why.

 After submitting this application, usually three to six weeks later, AMCAS mails you a summary statement that includes your recalculated GPAs, your MCAT scores (if available), and a list of all the medical schools to which they are sending your application.